alpegon/aws-nat-instance/README.md

 ![Expected infrastructure](images/init-infrastructure.png)

-The terraform configuration of this projects creates an EC2 machine and its required network resources to use it as a Nat instance.
-Additionally it creates a bastion host to manage any issues that could happend.
+The terraform configuration of this project creates an EC2 machine and its required network resources to use it as a Nat instance.
+Additionally it creates a bastion host to simplify the management of the other machines.
 The image below shows the infrastructure created by terraform:

 ![Created infrastructure](images/end-infrastructure.png)